Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/api-browsing.md

                 .AddSwaggerUi(url: "../api/v1/openapi.json");
 ```

-While you can pass an absolute URL, we recommend to pass a relative
+While you can pass an absolute URL, we recommend passing a relative
 URL to avoid issues with CORS and your reverse proxy setup.

 ## Adjusting the Path